 Duke of Edinburgh Award volunteering

-We have a fantastic project that you can help with for your D of E volunteering: the Oxfordshire Schools Nature Project.
-We get many requests from D of E students asking about volunteering at Wytham Woods, but if you only have an hour a week to volunteer, it doesn’t make practical sense to come up to the Woods every week.
-However, we have a project, which you can do mainly from home or school, with some training trips to Wytham over the time you are volunteering.
+We have a fantastic project that you can help with for your D of E volunteering: the Oxfordshire Doorstep Nature Project.
+You can do this project mainly from home or school, and join in some of the training trips to nature reserves in Oxford over the time you are volunteering.

 If we are going to protect nature we need to recognise it and map it.
 There are fantastic online identification and mapping tools that we can use to do this.
 You can help by adding to the species mapping in Oxfordshire by learning to use the tools and using them in your day to day activities around home, school and leisure time around Oxfordshire.
 It’s easy and fun and opens your eyes to what is around you every day, in the city, the park or the countryside.